Politics in the San Francisco Bay Area: Congressional districts

 Every Congressional district in the Bay Area is currently represented by a Democrat.
 According to the Cook Partisan Voting Index (CPVI), congressional districts the Bay Area tends to favor Democratic candidates by roughly 40 to 50 percentage points, considerably above the mean for California and the nation overall.
-All congressional districts in the region voted for Democrat Barack Obama over Republican John McCain in the 2008 Presidential Election.
+All congressional districts in the region voted for Democrat Kamala Harris over Republican Donald Trump in the 2024 Presidential Election.